Table of Contents

 Accessing Historical Currency Rates in PHP

 Need historical currency data?
-Our SDK provides endpoints to access past currency rates with ease.
+Our SDK provides endpoints to access past currency rates with ease — ideal for any currency exchange api php use case.

 Retrieve historical rates for USD on January 1st, 2019 using the PHP SDK: